|Title:||Head Men's & Women's Swimming & Diving Coach|

 |Previous College:||Doctorate, Utah, 1989; Master's and Bachelor's, Cal State-Fresno|

-John Patnott started the Hope College swimming program in 1978 and has developed it into one of the nation's finest small college programs for men and women.
+John Patnott started the Hope College swimming program in 1978 and developed it into one of the nation's finest small college programs for men and women.
+He announced on April 10, 2018, that he will retire following the 2018-19 season.

 Three times in his career he has been voted the NCAA Division III national Coach-of-the-Year by the College Swimming Coaches Association.
 He was named the men's national Coach-of-the-Year in 1991 and the women's national Coach of the Year in 1994 and 1998.